-Join us for a brand-new, multi-day intensive focused on an in-depth study of a targeted area of halakhah.
-Participants will spend full days immersed in original sources, as we begin with Tanakh and the classical sources of Hazal and then explore their contemporary application.
-Led by Rabbi Ethan Tucker and Rabbi Aviva Richman, the Hadar faculty will guide this week of intense learning.
+Join us for a brand-new, multi-day intensive focused on in-depth study of a targeted area of halakhah.
+Participants will spend full days immersed in learning sources in the original, as we begin with the Tanakh and the classical sources of Hazal and take their lessons forward to contemporary application.
+Led by R. Ethan Tucker and R. Aviva Richman, the Hadar faculty will guide this week of intense learning.
 Bring your deep interest in halakhah and your thirst for more knowledge.